lukelowry/lukelowry.github.io/_resources/resources-1.md

 $$

-This filter meets the admissibility criterion of a scaling kernel \eqref{eq:scaling-admiss} which is used in the SGWT \cite{sgwt-hammond}.
+This filter meets the admissibility criterion of a scaling kernel.

 High-Pass Spectral Graph Filters
 ------